 However, by December 2017, the Company received information that President Duterte wanted a thorough review of mining policies, despite the recommendation of the MICC, and thus did not agree to remove the ban on open pit mining.
 Eventually, the DENR sent out notices to all mining companies that a forum will be conducted by Secretary Cimatu beginning January 2018, to discuss revisions to existing mining policies.
 Thus far, four (4) meetings have been held about the proposed revisions, the last of which was in July 2018.
 Another meeting with the DENR Secretary was scheduled last October 2018, where mining companies, including KMC, provided their inputs to the proposed revisions.
 KMC will continue to participate in such meetings/forums.
-On 23 December 2021, the DENR issued DAO No. 2021-40, eventually lifting the ban on open-pit mining.
-As required by law, the said DAO will become effective fifteen (15) days after its publication in a newspaper of general circulation.
+Although the meetings with the DENR continued, the ban on open-pit mining remains up to today.